-When you hear the word branding, you probably associate it with companies such as Apple, Coca-Cola, McDonald’s, Nike, Toyota and Sony, which are great examples of iconic corporate branding.
+Personal branding for authors?
+When you hear the word branding, you probably associate it with Apple, Coca-Cola, McDonald’s, Nike, Toyota, and Sony.
+These are great examples of iconic corporate branding.

-Of course, corporations use advertising campaigns to promote their products, but it is the instant brand recognition that makes this short-term publicity expenditure more valuable.
+Of course, corporations use advertising campaigns to promote their products or services.
+But it is the instant brand recognition that makes this short-term publicity expenditure more valuable.

-But there are some famous brands that are not corporate in the strict sense.
+But some famous brands are not corporate in the strict sense.

 Name brands that we all know

-You do not need to think for very long to make a list of famous people who have created their brand based on their name.
+You don’t need to think for very long to make a list of famous people who have created successful personal branding based on their names.

-But generally, it means developing your personal brand and trying to build an online, and perhaps as well as an offline, presence aimed at a particular target audience.
+But generally, it means you spend time developing your personal brand and trying to build an online, and perhaps as well as an offline presence aimed at a particular target audience.

 The quickest and easiest way for most authors is to start building a solid social media platform to interact with people on a personal level.

-But this does not mean mixing professional and personal accounts.
+But this does not mean mixing professional book marketing and personal accounts.

 It might sound contradictory, but creating a personal brand is all about your profession as an author and not about your personal life.

-Your online profile should be all about how well you write books with no mention at all about how well you bake cakes.
+Your online profile on social networks should be all about how well you write books, with no mention at all about how well you bake cakes.

-The key ingredients for effective personal branding are the same for authors as they are for any other professional pursuit.
+The key ingredients for effective personal branding are the same for author promotion as they are for any other professional pursuit.

-Consistency, clarity, reliability and honesty are essential elements of strong personal brands.
+Consistency, clarity, reliability, honesty, and even emotional connection are essential elements of strong personal brands.

-If you are a new author, the best way to build your personal brand is to start with four basic pillars.
+If you are a new author, the best way to build your personal brand is to start with four basic parts of your branding.